martin-olivier/airgorah/README.md

 It is written in Rust and uses [GTK4 bindings](https://github.com/gtk-rs/gtk4-rs) for the graphical part.
 The software is based on [aircrack-ng](https://github.com/aircrack-ng/aircrack-ng) tools suite.

+`⭐ Don't forget to put a star if you like the project!`

+## Legal

 ⚠️ Performing attacks on WiFi networks you are not owner of is illegal in almost all countries.
 The author is not responsible for any misuse of this software.

-`⭐ Don't forget to put a star if you like the project!`

 ## Requirements